drufball/yosai/_drafts/actualization.md

 <br />
 <br />

+*Point for above - doesn't eat a lot anyways*

 - Obstacle course begins, joke about how they love making them collect things
 - Chance to show off leveled up abilities for internals
 - Keta surmounts wall first, Moto and Fumi manage to keep up with the earth-eaters